uiriansan/shell-facts/README.md

 ```bash
 python scraper.py
 ```
-If the download fails, you can resume from where it stopped by passing `day` and `month` as arguments to scraper.py:
+If the download crashes, you can resume from where it stopped by passing `day` and `month` as arguments to scraper.py:
 ```bash
 python scraper.py <day> <month>
 # e.g.: python scraper.py 16 5